-Welcome to the Webtrack online advising and registration tutorial for undeclared arts.
-Please watch the following videos to understand your graduation requirements, an overview of the classes to register for, and which placement tests to take.
+Welcome to the online advising and registration tutorial for undeclared arts.
+Please watch the following videos to understand your graduation and accounting major requirements, and which placement tests to take.
 After you have reviewed the videos, please complete a short Quiz to to be cleared for registration.
-Your registration time is noted on the Webtrack homepage.
+Your registration time is noted on the Advising and Registration homepage.

 Within the Core Curriculum, there is one area we need to review in more detail: CORE A2 Rhetoric and Composition

 To complete the Core A2 Rhetoric and Composition requirement, we need to determine which rhetoric and composition course or courses you will be taking.
 You will need to complete the Directed Self Placement (DSP) which is a self-assessment and takes between 1–2 hours to complete.
 First, make sure you have created a myUSF account.
 Then: